opensafely-core/airlock/docs/how-tos/create-and-submit-a-release-request.md

     This means that if a request is in the Submitted or Reviewed states, the output checking team must return the request to the author in order for files to be updated.
     Updating a file will reset any reviews associated with that file.

+## Submitting a request

+Once the researcher has finished working on the release request, the next step is to submit it for a review by an output checker.
+Researchers should view the current request and click "Submit For Review".

+The status of the release request will transition to "Submitted".

+A GitHub issue will be automatically created and output-checkers will be notified in Slack of the new release request.